 What if your expenses are more than your income?
 What is the point of budgeting if your expenses are more than your income?
 This is how to budget when your expenses are more than your income.

-If you are not making it each month, then why bother putting it down on paper and actually KNOWING the numbers?
+If you are not making it each month and struggling and living paycheck to paycheck, why bother putting it down on paper and actually KNOWING the numbers?
 It will just make you depressed and won’t change anything.
-After all, if the math doesn’t work then the math doesn’t change just because you wrote it down.
+After all, if the math doesn’t work, then the math doesn’t change just because you wrote it down.
 Facts are facts.
-If there is no money then there is no money.
+If there is no money, then there is no money.
 Right, right?!?

-Money management is not about the math.
+Money management is not about math.
 It’s not about the numbers.
-Its about the feeling that you have towards your money.
+It’s about the feeling that you have towards your money.
 And budgeting gives you CONTROL.
 Being in control is empowering.
 Being in control gives you options.
-Being in control makes you the master of your money and your life and not making money the master of you.
+Being in control makes you the master of your money and your life, and not making money the master of you.